gearnode/local-gateway/README.md

 EOF
 ```

-Test your new configuration, use ping check that you can now resolve some DNS names in
+To test your new configuration, use `ping` in order to check that you can now resolve some DNS names on
 your new top-level domain.

 ```sh